Bayesian inference for stochastic oscillatory systems using the phase-corrected Linear Noise Approximation: The pcLNA Kalman Filter

-Typically data consist of multiple independent time-series of observations, possibly with observations taken at different time-points.
-In this case, the joint likelihood of the multiple time-series is simply the product of the likelihood of each time-series that can be computed based on the above Kalman Filter.
-If the same initial condition is used for all time-series, then the LNA system in \cref{eq:ode,eq:Code,eq:Vode} needs to be solved only once for all time-series.
+Typically data consist of multiple independent time series of observations, possibly with observations taken at different time-points.
+In this case, the joint likelihood of the multiple time series is simply the product of the likelihood of each time series that can be computed based on the above Kalman Filter.
+If the same initial condition is used for all time series, then the LNA system in \cref{eq:ode,eq:Code,eq:Vode} needs to be solved only once for all time series.
 This assumption might be suitable when the experimental design implies that the oscillating system is initialised in the same experimental conditions.
-For instance, for the \NFKB system that we consider, each time-series correspond to different cells.
+For instance, for the \NFKB system that we consider, each time series correspond to different cells.
 These cells at the initial time-point are left at resting state for an appropriate time interval before applying an activating signal.
 The noise around the initial condition is incorporated into the model by the distribution of $\bxi_0$.
 Therefore, the use of the same initial conditions is not only appropriate but also preferable because it allows us to draw inference for them from the data.
 Alternatively, the initial conditions might differ only by their phase in the oscillating cycle.
 Again the LNA system can be solved once and the phase of the system at the initial time-point can be identified by phase correction.

-Finally, if the initial conditions differ vastly one might wish to use a different initial condition for each time-series with additional computational cost.
+Finally, if the initial conditions differ vastly one might wish to use a different initial condition for each time series with additional computational cost.